engineerbaz/BAZ-learns/Cloud_Architect/AS_Huawei_Cloud.md

 - Add Instances in group
 - View Monitoring metric

+Scaling action triggered by configured AS policies Cool Down period: Execution interval of Alarm-based Policy

 ## Steps for Bandwidth AS
 - Create AS Bandwith Scaling
 - Scaling Policy (EIP